SchoolOfCode/bc14_w5d1_workshop_react-components-mistergrogan/README.md

 👉 Create a button component and nest it inside of the Card component

-- Create a new folder inside of the components folder and call it `Button`.
+- Create a new folder inside of the components folder and call it `Button`.✅
-- Inside the `Button` folder, create a new file called index.js.
+- Inside the `Button` folder, create a new file called index.js.✅
-- inside index.js create a functional component that returns a JSX button with the text `See more` inside.
+- inside index.js create a functional component that returns a JSX button with the text `See more` inside.✅
-- Import and add the Button component to your card component.
+- Import and add the Button component to your card component.✅
 - Add a className `className="Button"` to the button.
-This time, create a Button.css file inside of your Button folder.
+This time, create a Button.css file inside of your Button folder.✅
 - Import the Button.css into the index.js Button component
 - when you want to add Styles to a file simply import the css file like so at the top of the file:
   `import "./Card.css";`